iszmais/ILIAS/docs/development/contributing.md

 contributor, where the contribution could take various forms, e.g. testing, creating feature request, writing documentation, reporting security issues.
 We aim to include everyone performing these or similar activities in our processes.
+This includes Coordinators and every person with a Authority the same as external developers.

 For practical reasons we need to define a contributor to be everyone who wants to contribute commits to our repository for now.
 We trying to figure out ways to